 DECONTAMINATION STEPS BY CATEGORY Equipment with nonmetallic parts (for inorganics only).
 Includes convoluted Teflon tubing used on capsule filter, turbidity sample vials, and field-titration Teflon stir bars, glass beakers, volumetric pipettes, graduated cylinders, and polyethylene bottle for ALK (ANC) sample collection.
 Equipment with metal parts and for inorganics, but not exposed to methanol.
 Includes the DOC filter unit, the short Teflon line with metal quick-connect used to obtain turbidity samples, and the radon-collection equipment syringe with metal leur-lock fitting, syringe needles, and the sample-collection unit.
 Equipment with nonmetallic parts, and rinsed with methanol for organics.
 Includes pesticide filter unit, the short Teflon tubes for VOC sample-collec- tion and for attaching pesticide filter unit to a sample-chamber outflow port, tweezers, and the short Teflon-metal hook-up line (without plastic garden- hose-threaded fitting to well).
 1. PREPARATION For each equipment category, disassemble parts, and place them in a small, clean, colorless, polypropylene basin dedicated to that category.
-2. DETERGENT WASH Cover and fill parts in each basin with detergent, and let stand at least 10 minutes; then scrub each part gently with a soft-bristled brush that contains no metal parts and is dedicated to that basin.
-3. DIW RINSE Rinse each part thoroughly with DIW at least three times to remove detergent solution and any particulate matter.
-Complete rinsing of equipment, and also rinse basin and brush, in one category, and CG before proceeding to equipment in the next category.
-Place rinsed equipment on a non-contaminating surface dedicated to the equipment in that category, and loosely cover equipment to prevent recontamination.
-Plastic sheets can be used for equipment in the first category; aluminum foil can be used for equipment in the other categories.
-Complete decontamination step (5) below for first two categories before proceeding with the methanol rinse (4) of equipment in the last category).
-4. METHANOL RINSE (Third equipment category only) CG (latex), wear safety glasses; in a well-ventilated area free of open flames or sparks, rinse each piece of equipment at least three times with small amounts of methanol from a Teflon squeeze bottle.
+Cover and fill parts in each basin with detergent, and let stand at least 10 minutes; then scrub each 2.
+DETERGENT WASH in with detergent, and let stand at le brush that contains no metal parts a 3.
+DIW RINSE particulate matter.
+Complete r and CG before proceeding to e contaminating surface dedicate prevent recontamination.
+Plast foil can be used for equipment h DIW at least three times to removing insing of equipment, and also rinse quipment in the next category.
+Pla d to the equipment in that category ic sheets can be used for equipmen in the other categories.
+Complete before proceeding with the meth y). basin and brush, in one category, ce rinsed equipment on a non- , and loosely cover equipment to t in the first category; aluminum decontamination step (5) 4.
+METHANOL RINSE (Third equipment category only) CG (latex), wear safety glasses; in a well-ventilated area free of open flames or sparks, rinse each piece of equipment at least three times with small amounts of methanol from a Teflon squeeze bottle.
 Place each rinsed part on a clean, noncontaminating surface (such as aluminum foil) and loosely cover rinsed parts (with foil sheet) to avoid recontamination.
 Rinse each part over the basin previously used for detergent and DIW rinse.
 Transfer used methanol from this basin to a waste container after all parts are rinsed, and before drying parts.
-5. DRY, INSPECT, and STORE CG and use a portable dryer, or air dry, each part, in clean area.
-After each part is dried, inspect it.
-Replace chipped or cracked glassware, or scratched turbidity vials.
-Replace tubing if mold, mildew, or imbedded sediment are present.
-Replace filter seals if cracked or severely crimped.
-Store equipment in the first category in two nested, resealable plastic bags, and that from other categories in Teflon bags or wrap in aluminum foil and then place in a resealable plastic bag.
+5. DRY, INSPECT, and STORE Replace chipped or cracked gla or imbedded sediment are pres- ment in the first category in tw r air dry, each part, in clean area.
+A issware, or scratched turbidity vials ent.
+Replace filter seals if cracked o nested, resealable plastic bags, an im foil and then place in a resealab .
+Replace tubing if mold, mildew, or severely crimped.
+Store equip- d that from other categories in